bmwasaru/jenga/README.md

-# README #
+# Jenga #

 ### What is this repository for? ###

-* The project is about sending messages to multiple recipients (bulk sms)
+* Software to power your organizations, campaigns, and movements.
+This is a fork of work we started while I (Britone) was still at Swahilipot Hub.

 ### How do I get set up? ###